signalfx/signalfx-nodejs-collect/README.md

 });
 ```

-You can also provide SignalFx client object instead of an org access token as mentioned above:
+To authenticate with a client object rather than an org access token, use the following example code:

 ```js
 ...